Maestro Stawicki and Our Coaches

 Dawn Wilson (Assistant Coach and USFA Kentucky Division Chair)

-Dawn has been coaching students at the Louisville Fencing Center since 2014.
-She joined LFC in 2004 and joined the board of the United States Fencing Association’s Kentucky Division as secretary from 2006 to 2008 and presently serves as Kentucky Division Chair since 2013, promoting fencing through the Commonwealth.
+Dawn J. Wilson is a 2x Veteran women Saber Champion (2014 and 2015) and a 2x member of the US Veteran Fencing World Championship team (2017,2018) who has been coaching students at the Louisville Fencing Center since 2014.
+(6+ years).
+She joined LFC in 2004, and joined the board of the United States Fencing Association’s Kentucky Division as secretary from 2006 to 2008.
+She presently serves as Kentucky Division Chair since 2013, promoting fencing throughout the Commonwealth.
+Coaching under Maestro Les Stawicki, she has taught after – school and community center programs at LFC, teaching Saber and assisting with introductory Foil and Epee, while also providing individual lessons.
+Dawn has also worked with wheelchair students.

 Jim Martin (M.S.
 Moniteur d’Armes)